Guide to Meeting & Event Planning in

 Recent Updates

-The Omni Tucson National Resort, home of the PGA Tour Champions Cologuard Classic, completed a multimillion-dollar renovation in December.
+The Omni Tucson National Resort, home of the PGA Tour Champions Cologuard Classic, completed a multimillion-dollar renovation December 2022.
 The project revamped the 130 guest rooms, the lobby, and the hotel's more than 25,000 square feet of indoor and outdoor meeting space; four new dining options were added.

 The 10-room Citizen Hotel, which has a 5,000-square-foot wine bar and tasting room, has opened downtown.
 The boutique hotel is housed in the building that once was headquarters of the city’s oldest newspaper.